steven-joruk/common-crypto/README.md

 ## What's missing?

-* Streaming support for CCHMac
+* Streaming support for CCHMac.
-* Single shot encryption and decryption for CCCryptor
 * CC_MD*
 * CC_SHA*
+* Resetting cryptors - I don't see a use case for this, so I won't implement it.
+* Padding and rounds for cryptors.
+I want to make sure they're only configurable where they're actually supported.

 ## Contributing